-A programme of ecological and ornithological surveys have been carried out on the site.
+A programme of ecological and ornithological surveys have been carried out.
 The results will be used to assess potential impacts and identify suitable mitigation as required.

 Ornithology surveys